deyoungbryce/KeymastersKeepGames/template/Creating_Implementations.md

 Option class types (such as the "Toggle" seen above) are a core Archipelago function, and thus, more information can be found within the Archipelago documentation.
 The option types can be found in this document detailing the Archipelago Options API. https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/options%20api.md

-This guide will just be going over the Toggle option type, however the template includes the use of an "OptionSet" -- one of the more common option types.
+This guide will just be going over the Toggle option type, however the template includes the use of an "OptionSet" -- another one of the more common option types.

 ## Datasets
 Datasets are the lists of various weapons, characters, levels, etc. within your game that will be pulled from to plug into the game objective templates that you create.
 We will go over two types of datasets in this document: Static Methods and Cached Properties.